 - Extract wifi passwords of a connected network

-- Monitor activity of apps running on the end-user’s device (cybercriminals use this information to create specially crafted malware to exploit/abuse apps that they know are running on users’ devices).
+- Monitor activity of apps running on the end-user device (cybercriminals can use this information to create specially crafted malware to exploit/abuse apps that they know are running on users’ devices).

 - Gather recon info about device and configuration (kernel, battery, memory dump, running processes, installed apps, running services, etc)

-- Combine with other free tools such as Frida or Java Debugger (JDB) to extract, read and alter data while the app is running
+- If used with other tools such as Frida or Java Debugger (JDB) you can also extract, read and alter data or the app while the app is running

 Recommendations to Mobile App Developers

-However, like with most development tools, ADB can also be used for unintended purposes.
+In summary, ADB is a very useful and important tool used by Android developers every day when they build Android apps.
+However, ADB can also be used for unintended purposes.
 It’s important to build protections into mobile apps to prevent misuse of otherwise legitimate tools like ADB.